Case Study Methods and Process-Tracing

 - acquire advanced knowledge of how to integrate substantive, theoretical and methodological knowledge;

-- apply knowledge and understanding of qualitative methods when analysing published academic research;
+- apply knowledge and understanding of case study designs and process tracing in published academic research;

-- formulate judgments on appropriate case study research design choices in qualitative methods;
+- formulate judgments on appropriate case study research design choices and process tracing;

-- communicate one’s understanding and evaluation of research design issues and formulate questions for the group when chairing the discussion;
+- communicate one’s understanding and evaluation of case study research design issues and formulate questions for the group when chairing the discussion;

-- learn how to update one’s knowledge of the latest debates in qualitative methods and keep up with the state of the art in the field.
+- learn how to update one’s knowledge of the latest debates in case studies and process tracing methods and keep up with the state of the art in the ﬁeld.

 Henry Brady and David Collier (eds.)
 2004.
 Rethinking Social Inquiry: Diverse Tools, Shared Standards.
 New York: Rowman and Littlefield.
 Alexander L. George and Andrew Bennett.
 2005.
 Case Studies and Theory Development in the Social Sciences.
 Cambridge, M.A.: MIT University Press.
 Bennett, A. and Checkel, J. (eds.)
 2014.
 Process Tracing from Metaphor to Analytic Tool.
 Cambridge: Cambridge University Press.
 Derek Beach and Rasmus Brun Pedersen.
 2013.
 Process Tracing Methods – Foundations and Guidelines.
 Ann Arbor, M.I.: University of Michigan Press.
 Beach, D. and R. Pedersen.
 2016.
 Causal Case Study Methods: Foundations and Guidelines for Comparing, Matching, and Tracing.
 Ann Arbor, MI: University of Michigan Press.